edoardoperon/Edoardo-Peron-Portfolio/README.md

 With this project I wanted to demonstrate my ability to:
 - Understand the logic of a database
-- Use basic and intermediate commands to extract data from a database
+- Use basic (sum, extract, order by, etc.) and intermediate (pivoting, case/when, cast, inner join, group by, etc.) commands to extract data from a database

 The tools I used for the project are PostgresSQL and Excel.